 - Having established these facts, we must try to find out under what conditions the commanders had to make their decisions.
 Nobody is completely free, after all: our decisions are influenced by economic, climatic, social, technological, psychological, and other factors.

-- In the third phase, we must try to understand why someone took the decision he took.
+- In the third phase, we must try to understand why someone made the decision he made.
 In other words, we must think like someone in the past.
 For example, Antiochus III the Great was the ruler of a kingdom with almost unlimited resources, had been victorious in several major wars, and lived in an age in which the reunification of the empire of Alexander the Great seemed possible – a man like him would under conditions like these risk a conflict with the Roman Republic if, in this way, he could add Macedonia and the cities of Greece to his dominions.

 This way of reconstructing the ideas of a world long gone is valuable, because it allows us better to recognize our own prejudices.
 We may think that slavery is abject, but it is good to know that in other societies, one person’s liberty was believed to be dependent on other people's lack of freedom.